-The Company is party to various other litigation matters that management considers routine and incidental to its business.
-Management does not expect the results of any of these routine actions to have a material adverse effect on the Company's business, results of operations or financial condition.
+The Company is party to various litigation matters that management considers routine and incidental to its business.
+Management does not expect the results of any of these routine actions to have a material impact on the Company's business, results of operations, financial condition or cash flows.